 - Tap on the Exchange For (150 coins) button.

-There is also a Super Incubator available for sale for 200 Pokecoins in the Shop with a 1.5x hatch rate, so your eggs will hatch 50% faster.
+There are also Super Incubators available for 200 PokéCoins in the PokéShop with a 1.5x hatch rate, so your eggs will hatch 50% faster.
 Like the regular Incubator, it comes with three charges.

 Both three-use Incubators and Super Incubators often show up in special Boxes for discounted rates.
 Not every Box is a huge bargain, and your particular needs as a player will determine if a Box is a good buy.
 If you happen to have the extra Pokécoins to spend, check to see what each Box contains instead of just buying individual Incubators.

 Once you have the Pokémon Egg in the Incubator, you need to walk to hatch it.
 How far you have to walk correlates to the distance of the Egg you have.